-Arctic Blue w/Beige interior 265/225hp, 3-spd. manual transmission.
+Arctic Blue w/Beige interior, 265/225hp, 3-spd. manual transmission.

-After everything was finished, the car was entered in a car show along with 94 other Corvettes.
-All that hard work was rewarded with best in class and best in show awards!
-A short time later, the ’56 achieved a NCRS Top Flight Award at the Rocky Mountain Chapter Meet, and then another Top Flight at the Scottsdale, AZ.
-Regional in May 2018!
-The car has been driven only 25 miles since completion.
-The restoration is very correct and the workmanship is top notch, as you will see . . .
+After everything was finished, the car was entered in a show along with 94 other Corvettes, where all that hard work was rewarded with Best in Class and Best of Show awards!
+A short time later, the ’56 achieved a N.C.R.S.
+Top Flight Award at the Rocky Mountain Chapter Meet.
+And then another Top Flight at the Scottsdale, AZ.
+Regionals in May of ’18.
+The restoration is very correct and workmanship top notch, as you can see!